Dahabiya vs Nile Cruise: Key Differences

 Boutique luxury defines the design of Dahabiyas.
 The cabins feature elegant designs while guests enjoy fresh meals that are served in small dining spaces with highly personalized service.
 The establishment focuses on providing guests with sophisticated and elegant experiences instead of offering them access to large entertainment areas.
 A Dahabiya provides its passengers with exclusive and private luxury, whereas a Nile cruise offers its guests widespread and comfortable luxurious amenities.

 You can visit remarkable historical locations while experiencing the everlasting beauty of the Nile through both choices.
-The journey from Luxor to Aswan becomes one of Egypt's most memorable experiences which travelers can experience on both large cruise ships and elegant sailing Dahabiyas.
+The journey from Luxor to Aswan becomes one of Egypt's most memorable experiences, which travelers can experience on both large cruise ships and elegant sailing Dahabiyas.